SansGuidon/bookmarks/sections/programming.md

 > * Whether you’re getting a lot of satisfaction from being busy or just feeling exasperated, don’t forget to occasionally stop and ask yourself: Is this the best use of time?
 * [Eric Elliott](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) - (2019) TDD Changed My Life
 * [James McTiernan aka Jimmy](https://theproductiveengineer.net/how-to-use-zettelkasten-as-a-programmer-or-developer/) - (2021) How To Use Zettelkasten as a Programmer or Developer
+* [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
+Home of the A/HC/LC pattern.

 > Tools
 * [Devhints](https://devhints.io/) - Rico's cheatsheets | TL;DR for developer documentation